 Greta Thunberg arrested at protest supporting Palestine Action hunger strikers

-Greta Thunberg was filmed holding a sign reading ‘I support the Palestine Action prisoners’
+Police confirmed a 22-year-old woman had been held for displaying a placard in support of Palestine Action, which has been banned as a terror group.

-Climate activist Greta Thunberg has been arrested in central London at a demonstration in support of the Palestine Action protesters on hunger strike in prison, the Prisoners for Palestine protest group said.
+Climate activist Greta Thunberg has been arrested at a protest in support of the Palestine Action protesters on hunger strike in prison, the Prisoners for Palestine protest group said.

 In a video shared by the group, Ms Thunberg, 22, can be seen holding a sign reading “I support the Palestine Action prisoners.
 I oppose genocide” at a demonstration by Prisoners for Palestine outside the central London offices of Aspen Insurance.